Qubic-World/qubic-howto/README.md

 <a name="troubleshooting"></a>
 # Troubleshooting

-If you are having problems making your network card to work you can load the drivers manually your self.
+If you are having problems making your network card to work you can load the drivers manually yourself.
 Steps:

 1. Try to locate your network card model & vendor
-2. Locate the driver from network-drivers folder (you can also search in Google if its not there) & unzip files to your USB/Drive inside a folder called **drivers**
+2. Locate the driver from network-drivers folder (you can also search in Google if its not there) & unzip files to your USB/Drive inside a folder called **drivers**, if you have doubts you can add various models, the more drivers you load, the longer will take for startup
 3. Adding to your **startup.nsh** file the following code just after the **fs0:** line:

 ```